teaching-on-testbeds/mltrain-chi/index.md

 to observe the effect on GPU utilization.
 You should be able to visually identify the GPU that has two jobs running on it, vs. the GPU that has only one.

 Wait for the training jobs to finish, and note the total time required to run 3 training jobs.
 (This is the time from "start of first job" until "end of last job to finish".)
+Since these jobs originally did not utilize a full GPU, they aren't slowed down much by sharing a GPU.

 Fractional GPU use allows us to increase the throughput of the cluster - it won't reduce the time to complete any one job, but if GPUs are underutilized, it can increase the number of jobs completed per unit time.